 - 1. Substantial and Gut Rehab: No Overlay.
 Projects must meet the requirements of the Criteria as written. - 2.
-Moderate Rehab projects must meet the requirements by following the Performance, Prescriptive or Project-Specific pathway:
+Moderate Rehab projects must meet the requirements of the Performance Pathway or the Prescriptive Pathway as follows:

-Performance Pathway for three stories or fewer:
+a) Performance Pathway for three stories or fewer:

-- No overlay.
-Demonstrate HERS Index of 85. - Or, achieve a Home Energy Rating System (HERS) Index of 100 or less with pre-1980's exception noted in overlay.
+- i.
+No overlay.
+Demonstrate HERS Index of 85. - ii.
+Or, achieve a Home Energy Rating System (HERS) Index of 100 or less with pre-1980s exception noted in overlay.

-Prescriptive Pathway:
+b) Prescriptive Pathway: